LvChengbin/sequence/README.md

 const sequence = new Sequence( steps );

 sequence.on( 'failed', ( data, index ) => {
-    sequence.retry( index - 1 ); // will re-execute this step.
+    sequence.go( index - 1 ); // will re-execute this step.
 } );
 ```
 Notice that, by listening to the `failed` event, cannot pend the sequence, so you cannot do some async things before you decide if you need to jump to one step.But maybe you can use it with `stop` method.
 For example: